cap-js/telemetry/README.md

 #### Queue

-To capture measurements about the CAP Node.js _app instances_ persistent queue, interactions with and the current status of the relevant database table - `cds.outbox.Messages` - are observed.
+To capture measurements about CAP's persistent queue, interactions with and the current status of the relevant database table - `cds.outbox.Messages` - are observed.
+The interaction-based metrics `incoming` and `outgoing` are observed per app instance, whereas the table-based metrics `cold`, `remaining` and `* storage times` are observed per database (but by each app instance, nevertheless).
 Observation for a specific queued service starts, once a message targeting that service is queued for the first time.
 All observations of storage times are measured in seconds.

 The collection of `queue` metrics, can be disabled by setting `cds.requires.telemetry.metrics._queue` to `false`.
 Please note, that the specific name and structure of this option should be considered `beta` and may well be subject to future change.
-Please also note, that `queue` metrics are currently only available when using `@sap/cds >= 9`.
+Further, `queue` metrics are only available when using `@sap/cds >= 9`.

-##### Example `queue` outputs:
+##### Example `queue` output:

 ```
 [telemetry] - queue: